TerryPan2259/core-periphery-detection/docs/Installation.rst

  - Clang/LLVM 3.3 or newer (for Apple Xcode's clang, this is 5.0.0 or newer)
  - GCC 4.8 or newer
- - Microsoft Visual Studio 2015 Update 3 or newer
+ - Microsoft Visual C++ Build Tools 2015 or newer
  - Intel C++ compiler 17 or newer
  - Cygwin/GCC (tested on 2.5.1)

 Currently, cpalgorithm is tested on (Ubuntu and CentOS).
 We confirmed that cpalgorithm can also run on MacOS.
-We haven't tested it on Windows.
+For Windows, cpalgorithm requires Visual C++ Build Tools 2015 or newer.
+To install, see `Windows Compilers <https://wiki.python.org/moin/WindowsCompilers/>`_.

+cpalgorithm may not be compatible with conda.

 Install
 -------